bloomreach/experience-ng-sdk/README.md

 - Fetching initial Page Model via `PageModelService`, and updates to the Page Model on navigation changes or component updates in the CMS.
 - Initializating the Channel Manager integration.
+- Restoring the Page Model state using [Transfer State API](https://angular.io/api/platform-browser/TransferState).
+To use it import [ServerTransferStateModule](https://angular.io/api/platform-server/ServerTransferStateModule) on the server and [BrowserTransferStateModule](https://angular.io/api/platform-browser/BrowserTransferStateModule) on the client.

 #### Methods